-Items you absolutely need if you’re travelling with a baby
+Items you absolutely need if you’re traveling with a baby

-Are you about to undertake your first adventure with a baby?
+Are you new parents about to undertake your first trip with a baby?

 Congratulations!
 Welcome to the scary but exciting world of family travel.